 To better understand those arguments and provide a little background to the issue, let’s first take a quick look at the rock cairn’s rise from humble beginnings to international infamy*.

-The purpose of rock cairns since time immemorial has been as a navigational aid for travelers in wild areas.
+The purpose of cairns since time immemorial has been to mark routes for travelers in wild areas.
 Whenever we get lost, we see a cairn and – in theory – can then easily get ourselves back on track.
 Even if we aren’t lost, cairns make for a handy means of hassle-free travel, almost like a large-scale, real-life, outdoor version of connect-the-dots.

-In the days of multiple heinous threats to the earth’s beloved wild places, to many minds cairns are a very slight intrusion on the natural environment in comparison.
+For many, cairns appear a very slight intrusion on the natural environment, particularly when compared to various other threats to the earth’s beloved wild places.
 Low-tech and low-key, they stand as a largely unobtrusive alternative to the painted blazes, gaudy signposts, and theme-park-like placards found on many trails around the world.

-To others who are less assured in their use of a map and compass, cairns are often blessed beacons that guide the way out of many a potential jam.
+To others who are less assured in their use of a map and compass, or whose GPS hiking watch has run out of juice, cairns are often blessed beacons that guide the way out of many a potential jam.
 Their presence, some might add, can also allow non-hikers to enjoy the occasional hike without fear of getting lost (this, however, may cause as many problems as it solves).

 ‘Artistic’ Merit and Ecosystem Protection